masskaneko/design-choice/README.md

 # design-choise
 An educational material to choose which design is better.
+Following figures represent design B.

 ```mermaid
 classDiagram